arp242/goatcounter/README.markdown

    The default is to use a SQLite database at `./db/goatcounter.sqlite3` (will be created if it doesn't exist).
 See the `-dbconnect` flag to customize this.

-3. You can sign up your new site at http://goatcounter.localhost:8081, which can then be accessed at http://test.goatcounter.localhost:8081
+4. You can sign up your new site at http://www.goatcounter.localhost:8081, which can then be accessed at http://[code].goatcounter.localhost:8081

+   Note: some systems require `/etc/hosts` entries `*.goatcounter.localhost`, whereas others work fine without.
+If you can't connect try adding this:

+       127.0.0.1 www.goatcounter.localhost static.goatcounter.localhost code.goatcounter.localhost

 ### Production